 When available, the fair value of financial instruments is based on quoted prices in active markets and reported in Level 1.
-Level 1 financial instruments include highly liquid instruments with quoted prices, such as equity securities listed in active markets, U.S. government securities, U.S. government agency securities, corporate equity securities, and fixed income securities.
+Level 1 financial instruments include highly liquid instruments with quoted prices, such as equity securities listed in active markets, corporate fixed income securities, and U.S. government securities.